azerion/bluestack-sdk-ios/Home.md

 # MngAds for IOS

 It provides the functionalities for monetizing your mobile application: it facilitates inserting native mobile ads.
-MngAds SDK is a library that allow you to handle the following Ads servers with the easy way:
+MngAds SDK is a library that allow you to handle (Waterfall) the following Ads servers with the easy way:

 - [Smart ads server]
 - [Google DFP]